 No one has ever thought that one full year would be eaten away by the pandemic and our living style would undergo drastic changes.
-But that has become the reality and as a part of this new reality, education has taken a different route and altogether unbelievable route if I have to say.
+But that has become a reality, and as a part of this new reality, education has taken a different route and an altogether unbelievable route, if I have to say.
 Online classes have become the new normal.
-Even when the world is opening up slowly everywhere, schools are yet to open up, and internally we parents also feel vulnerable in sending the kids out to the school.
+Even when the world is opening up slowly everywhere, schools are yet to open up, and internally we parents also feel vulnerable in sending our kids out to school.
 So we prefer online classes to traditional schools.
-But have we ever considered that Online Classes are affecting our kids in more than one way, apart from the regular tiredness in attending schools?
+But have we ever considered that Online Classes affect our kids in more than one way, apart from the regular tiredness of attending school?
 This syndrome is called Online Classes Fatigue.
-WHO and UNICEF are already forewarning us about the TWINDEMIC we all would be facing this year.
+WHO and UNICEF are already forewarning us about the TWINDEMIC we all will be facing this year.
 TWINDEMIC is nothing but having two pandemics in the same year.
-The two pandemics WHO is referring to are COVID-19 and the Mental Health Issues the world is facing due to COVID-19.
+The two pandemics WHO refers to are COVID-19 and the Mental Health Issues the world faces due to COVID-19.

 Children are more social beings when compared to adults.
-They learn a lot only from the peers and they are missing all that fun and learning during their growing up years.
-If this Online schooling continues, for another year, then our kids would not only forget the basics of social interaction, but also many of the physical outdoor games.
+They learn a lot only from their peers and miss all that fun and learning during their growing-up years.
+If this Online schooling continues for another year, our kids will forget the basics of social interaction and many physical outdoor games.

 Results of Online Classes Fatigue

-Being a single child, I could see the marked difference in my kid immediately.
-Even though I try to act like his friend and keep playing with him, that would be for a limited time only.
+Being a single child, I could immediately see the marked difference in my kid.
+Even though I try to act like his friend and keep playing with him, that would only be for a limited time.
 I will have the other hats to don and house/work to manage.
 So, I can’t spend all my waking hours just playing with him, isn’t it?

-The more he started spending time alone, the more he is getting attached to the gadgets instead of books.
-He used to read a lot during his free time prior to the pandemic and now that’s not the case.
-The more he is spending time with gadgets, the more changes I am able to observe in him and it’s a vicious circle to break.
-I could see him developing unnecessary fears, becoming more and more hyper-energetic as he was not able to exert his excess physical energy.
+The more he started spending time alone, the more he was getting attached to gadgets instead of books.
+He used to read a lot during his free time prior to the pandemic, and now that’s not the case.
+The more he spends time with gadgets, the more changes I am able to observe in him, and it’s a vicious circle to break.
+I could see him developing unnecessary fears, becoming increasingly hyper-energetic as he could not exert his excess physical energy.
 So we joined him in the online gymnastics classes.

-Though the online gymnastics classes are draining him of his physical energy, his intellectual hunger wasn’t getting satisfied.
+Though the online gymnastics classes are draining him of his physical energy, his intellectual hunger isn’t getting satisfied.
 So it resulted in another myriad set of problems.
-He also started experiencing the online classes fatigue.
-He stopped doing his assignments and started losing interest in his studies slowly and stopped turning back his assignments.
-We initially thought that the problem is with our child, but when we spoke to our other parent friends, we realized that this is the universal problem.
-Even the kids in the traditional schools are not completing their assignments or finishing their exams.
+He also started experiencing online classes fatigue.
+He stopped doing his assignments, started losing interest in his studies slowly, and stopped returning his assignments.
+We initially thought the problem was with our child, but when we spoke to our other parent friends, we realized this was a universal problem.
+Even the kids in traditional schools are not completing their assignments or finishing their exams.
 So, this is a universal problem everywhere.

 So, then what is the solution?
-We are currently in a unique situation, the kids are not able to see how their peers are spending time at their house.
+We are currently in a unique situation; the kids are not able to see how their peers are spending time at their house.
 They are not able to gain inspiration or learn from their peer group.
 These kids don’t have live role models to emulate during this lockdown.
-Though teachers across the world are working hard to provide the kids not just education through online classes, but also a platform for them to interact with their peers digitally.
+Though teachers across the world are working hard to provide kids not just education through online classes but also a platform for them to interact with their peers digitally.
 These digital interactions are not providing enough comfort or security to the kids.
-All they get to see are their parents, who are always busy working.
+They only get to see their parents, who are always busy working.
 They are not getting a clear sense of what the future is all about.
-And they don’t want to become like their parents working busily all the time.
+And they don’t want to become like their parents, always working busily.
 And that’s impacting them adversely on the studies front.

 So what can parents do in this situation so that the emotional health of their kids is not affected badly?
-This is what we are doing at home which I thought would share with you all:
+This is what we are doing at home, which I thought I would share with you all:

-- Try building our kid’s resilience by reading various positive stories of role models navigating through difficult times.
+- Try building your kid’s resilience by reading various positive stories of role models navigating through difficult times.

-- Increase their interaction time with the extended family members (especially the grandparent’s generation).
-Hearing about our family history and struggles that their generation has faced will build resilience in our kids.
+- Increase their interaction time with extended family members (especially the grandparent’s generation).
+Hearing about our family history and their generation’s struggles will build resilience in our kids.

-- Try doing some physical exercise or play a game together in the limited time available as a family, which would increase the positive hormones in every member of the family.
+- Try doing some physical exercise or playing a game together in the limited time available as a family, which would increase the positive hormones in every family member.

-- Making them self-accountable to small and definitive tasks would help in building their confidence levels.
+- Making them self-accountable to small and definitive tasks would help build their confidence.